Matthew-Dove/ContainerExpressions/README.md

 struct Ok { }
 struct Error { }

-// We can set Either to contain one of these two types at a time.
+// We can set Either to contain one of these two types.
 Either<Ok, Error> either = new Ok();

 if (new Random().Next() % 2 == 0)